mdlepley/sarcastic/README.md

 sarcastic
 =========

-A JavaScript library to extend and replace core functionality with more human readable and humorous methods.
+sarcastic.js is a JavaScript library to extend and replace core functionality with more human readable and humorous methods.